itsyasin22/data-analysis-scripts/README.md

-# A simple Python script to calculate the area of a square
+# A simple Python script to
-dml
   knikn a'lk f;k;o

         snyo somone a god i